U-n-Own/UniversityNotes/University Notes/IntelligentSystemsForPatternRecognition/Lesson 23 - Generative III - Diffusion Models.md

 ## Reversing process

 So what we're doing now is to approximate considering $P_\theta(z_{t-1}|z_t)$ to be a normal, $\sigma$ there is a scheduler making more o less noise.
 But what the network needs to learn is how to output the mean of a gaussian.

-Why we need $\mu_\theta(z_t,t)$ this is our neural network, why needs the time?
-Time information is fundamental because we have different corruption at different time steps, so we need to consider how high level information are present in the current time step.
-We would need to have $t$ different models and give the right model for that timestep, that's not really possible, so we use $t$ as parameter.

 ![[Pasted image 20230511145035.png]]

 ## Training

-We know probabilities of forward and backward model, we can get the likelihood.
-Then we use the fact that is fundamentally a Markov Chain to factorize as we can see below.
-Transition distribution from noise to less noise : $P_\theta(z_{t-1} | z_t)$ (we've seen the neural network predicting the mean), then we have $P_\theta(z_T)$ that is the first sample we draw (complete noise)

 ![[Pasted image 20230511145635.png]]

-The first sample $P_\theta(z_T)$ is easy, is neural net predicting the mean, for the rest we use ELBO
+The first sample $P_\theta(z_{t-1}|z_t)$ is easy, is neural net predicting the mean, for the rest we use ELBO

 ![[Pasted image 20230511145823.png]]

 The first term as always is reconstruction: how much good is the model to approximate our data from the distribution we want to approximate.
 The second term is Kullback Liebler divergence that want to make similar the two distributions.
-One we know the first is a normal distribution by definiton we gave up (with mean parameterized) the other also can be said that is normal when $x$ is obsersved so: $q(z_{t-1}|z_t,x)$ is a normal.
+One we know is a normal distribution the other also can be said that is normal.
 KL can be solved in closed form if the two are normal and so we can think to this that is a distribution that knows what noise is being added.

 ## ELBO Loss Function

 The true denoising distribution can really reconstruct the noise and push the predicted one with the mean $\mu_\theta$ to match the actual mean.
 On training data $x$ is known.
 We're forcing the model to match that statistichs.

 ![[Pasted image 20230511150138.png]]
 There is a simpler form of equation for the loss, people realized that if we reparametrize how we write things.

-The data can be recovered if we know the noise, in fact the models in this way lears to take out the right amount of noice were being added in each time step $t$.
+The data can be recovered if we know the noise

 ## Training: Practical view

-Instead of predicting mean noise at time $t$ we predict *what noise* is being applied at that time, so we change how we learn stuff.
+Instead of predicting noise at time $t$ we predict *what nosie* is being applied at that time, so we change how we learn stuff, isntead of predict average noisy image at time $t$ we just learn the noise we need to take out.

 This becomes very easy because it's a MSE minimization.
 This ELBO is quite close to the original log likelihood and very easy to interpret.